fergusq/pscript/doc/DOC.md

 their relations are presented in the graph above.
 Types in boxes are primitive built-in types.
 Types in hexagons are structures and types in ovals are models, all types of these king are declared in the standard library.

-There are two kinds of arrows.
 A solid black arrow means that type implements a model.
 The source of the arrow is said to be the _supertype_ and the destination of the arrow is the _subtype_.
 That is not inheritance, there is no inheritance in PScript.
 It is possible and common that a type implements a model but its subtypes do not, eg. String implements
 HasSize but Int does not.

 There are also dotted arrows.
 The source of the arrow is said to be a _prerequisite_ of the destination of the arrow.
 All subtypes of a type should and must implement all prerequisites of it.
 The type itself that has the prerequisite, however, does not need to implement it.
+This is very common, in fact Iterator is the only type that implements its prerequisite StreamSource.
-A type must also implement the prerequisites of the prerequisites, so for example ArrayList implements Stack although it is not a prerequisite of VariableSizeList.
+A type must also implement the prerequisites of the prerequisites, so for example ArrayList implements Container although it is not a direct prerequisite of VariableSizeList.

 Only the solid arrows that can not be inferred from prerequisites are drawn.